Gcina Malindi

-Petrus Gcinumuzi Malindi is South African judge of the High Court of South Africa.
+Petrus Gcinumuzi Malindi is a South African judge of the High Court of South Africa.
 He was appointed to the Gauteng Division in July 2021 after 25 years as a practising advocate, during which time he was well known for his association with the African National Congress.
 He was admitted to the Johannesburg Bar in 1995 and took silk in 2010.
 During apartheid, he rose to prominence as an anti-apartheid activist and defendant in the Delmas Treason Trial, which led to his conviction for terrorism and his imprisonment on Robben Island.

 Anti-apartheid activism

 Malindi became involved in the anti-apartheid movement while in high school.
 He rose to prominence as one of the defendants in the Delmas Treason Trial, a lengthy political trial that was held in the Supreme Court of South Africa between 1985 and 1988; he was Accused Number Five.
 In December 1988, when the trial concluded, Malindi was sentenced to five years in prison for terrorism; the judge said that his sentence was exacerbated by a prior conviction for public violence.
 After a year on Robben Island, he and the others were freed in December 1989, when their convictions were overturned on appeal.